As eCommerce business owners, you don't need any introduction to online sales promotions.

 They have a dedicated landing page that outlines the core benefits of adopting the refill program.

-29. Value your customers with a referral program discount
+29. Feature a referral program discount

 Rebag has a dedicated landing page that encourages referrals with a strong selling point.